sharangdharshree/courseApp-BE/readme.txt

-   7. backend deploy: seeing Render platform ....
+   7. backend deploy: deployed on Render

-   7. frontend work starts
+   7. frontend work starts: next in the sequence